Tempo logotype

 If some teams use Jira and others use ClickUp, Tempo can serve the Jira teams without asking the ClickUp teams to change.
 Portfolio-level aggregation across both would need a separate integration layer, since Tempo doesn't read ClickUp data directly.

-Tempo maintains SOC 2 Type 2, ISO 27001, ISO 27701, HIPAA, GDPR, and CCPA certifications.
+Tempo maintains SOC 1, SOC 2 Type 2, ISO 27001/27701, and PCI DSS certifications, plus CSA STAR Level 1, DORA alignment, and a VPAT, with GDPR and CCPA covered via standard DPA.
 Buyers should verify current certification documentation from both vendors against their organization's requirements during procurement.

 Tempo's pricing is per-product and tier-based on the Atlassian Marketplace.
 ClickUp's pricing is freemium with paid tiers published on its own site as of our review.
 The more useful comparison isn't sticker price: it's what each spend buys.
 ClickUp spend buys an all-in-one work surface.
 Tempo spend buys financial and portfolio governance from Jira worklogs.